PhilippSalvisberg/emptracker/README.md

 ## Prerequisites

-* Oracle Database 11.1 or higher
+* Oracle Database 19c or newer
 * Oracle client (SQL\*Plus, SQLcl or SQL Developer) to connect to the database
 * Twitter Account and [OAuth credentials](https://apps.twitter.com/)
-* Java SE Development Kit 8
+* Java SE Development Kit 8 or newer (works with JDK 17)
 * Apache Maven 3

 ## Installation